joemoose/dungeoneers.d20/docs/appendix-a.md

 **Damage**: Dealt first to HP.

-- Once HP is depleted, take damage to STR.
+- Once HP is depleted, take damage to STR or DEX.
-- After taking STR damage, make a STR check.
+- After taking STR or DEX damage, make the respective attribute check.
 On failure, take a *Wounded* constraint and become incapacitated.
-- If any attribute besides LUCK is reduced to zero, you die.
+- If two attributes besides LUCK are reduced to zero, you die.

 ## Healing